Replacement Cost vs Actual Cash Value: How Car Insurance Payouts Work

 4. Submit a formal counteroffer.
 Write a letter citing your comparable listings and documentation.
 Provide a specific dollar counteroffer — not just a vague request for "more."

 5. Invoke the appraisal clause.
 Most policies include an appraisal clause that allows each party to hire an independent appraiser.
 If the two appraisers disagree, a neutral umpire makes the final call.
-This is a powerful tool that often resolves disputes without litigation.
+Hiring an independent appraiser typically costs $300–$700 and is often worth it on higher-value disputes.

 6. File a complaint if necessary.
 Your state's Department of Insurance can investigate if you believe your insurer is acting in bad faith.
 You can also consult an attorney — many work on contingency for total loss disputes.